nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 #### Task View

-The task view is primarily for viewing tasks.
+The task view is mainly for viewing tasks.
 The main panel on the left displays a list of tasks and all of their details.
-The right sidebar contains a list of contacts with some essential details.
+The right sidebar contains contacts with essential contact information.

 | Component Name      | Image                                                                      |
 | ------------------- | -------------------------------------------------------------------------- |